-The purpose of Southern Evangelical Seminary is to train men and women for Bible based Christian ministries.
-In addition to the academic requirements, there are spiritual requirements for admission in keeping with this purpose.
+In addition to academic requirements, there are spiritual requirements for admission in keeping with our mission.
 These include Christian experience, spiritual growth, call to service, and gifts for ministry.
-For questions about Admissions, contact Dianna Williams at 704-847-5600 ext.
-216 or email email@example.com
+For questions about the admissions process, please email an Admissions Counselor or call (704) 847-5600 x216.

 1. Biographical data

-2. Photographs (uploaded passport style photograph, head and shoulders)
+2. Headshot (uploaded passport style photograph, head and shoulders)

 3. Academic record from all institutions of higher education attended

-4. References–names and addresses of at least three (four if doctorate program) persons, including a pastor, to whom the applicant has sent reference forms.
+4. Recommendations – Names and addresses of at least three (four if doctorate program) persons, including a pastor, to whom the applicant has sent recommendation forms (these requests are sent via email from within the application)

-(B) Personal statement (a document written by the applicant 300–500 words) which includes:
+The personal statement is a 300-500 “essay” written by the applicant which includes:

 1. The applicant’s spiritual autobiography